jericson/jericson.github.io/_posts/2015-04-08-customer-support-4.md

 > **[password redacted]**.
 Please put my password on my account

 Even if we did know what product he was talking about there's nothing we can do to help.
-Se we used a macro that sends this reply:
+So we used a macro that sends this reply:

 > You may have contacted the wrong party.
 This email address provides
 > support for the Q&A web sites at stackexchange.com, but we are not